User's Guide to the Lick 36" Refracting Telescope

 Telescope Reversal

-1. When it is necessary to reverse the telescope one starts out by moving the telescope to the Southeast side of the pier with the floor at its upper limit.
-Lock the telescope in RA, but leave the declination unlocked.
-While one can move the telescope completely from the pier it is generally easier to do this move from the floor.
-It is also easier and safer to turn on the dome lights, if that is not possible due to the desired target object (e.g. object is dim), then have a helper keep a red light on the end of the telescope during the reversal procedure.
+Note: It is easier and safer to turn on the white dome lights when doing the following procedure.
+If that is not possible due to the desired target object (e.g. object is dim), then have a helper keep a red light on the end of the telescope during the reversal procedure.

-6. To park the telescope or move it back to the East side of the pier, repeat the above procedure except move the telescope in the opposite direction (West to East, instead of East to West).
+To park the telescope or move it back to the East side of the pier, repeat the above procedure except move the telescope in the opposite direction (West to East, instead of East to West).

 Figure 1: Pier ship's wheels and RA clamp.